Kink Party Outfit Ideas: What to Wear to a Play Party

 Hair & Makeup

-If you’re the kind of person who likes doing fun things with your hair and/or makeup, a kink party is a great chance to go wild.
+If you’re the kind of person who likes enhancing your outfits by doing fun things with your hair and/or makeup, a kink party is a great chance to go wild.
 Why not experiment with a new temporary hair colour (or a wig), a fabulous eye makeup look, a bold lipstick, or even something more outlandish such as glitter or body-paint?

 Nails can be a fun place to express your style, too.
 I often get my nails done before a big event and I usually opt for something ostentatious and over the top (typically with sparkles and lots of colour.)
 Of course, a striking black or classic red polish are also great options.